Sustainable3DCities/sim_meta/1_sim_out_linked_to_openings/Readme.md

 its corresponding unique identifier (CITYOBJECT.GMLID) to the corresponding field in the simulation output table (Geom_XXXX).

-The "1_creating_appearances_for_openings" folder contains an indicatory SQL-scripts for creating a separate appearance per simulation type and associating every opening/ window with a X3D color to its geometry depending on the value of the simulation output point it is closest to.
+The "1_creating_appearances_for_openings" folder contains an indicatory SQL-script for creating a separate appearance per simulation type and associating every opening/ window with a X3D color to its geometry depending on the value of the simulation output point it is closest to.